Maximum of the membrane model on regular trees: Proof of Theorem

 As the proof requires some lengthy computations we devote Section~\ref{section:lem:E_n_finer} to it. {Note that when we take $J_0=0$, the above bound improves \eqref{eq:E_n_bound} and we understand the constants better as well.} In the proof of Theorem~\ref{thm:max_0} we shall use $J_0=0$ and $J_0=\log(d(x,y))$.

 We know that $G_n(x,x)\to G(o,o)$ but we do not know if this convergence is uniform as the error term depends on the distance of $x$ from the boundary.
-However we see that for $m$ large enough we can bound $G_n(x,x)$ uniformly from below. \begin{lemma} For large enough $m$ there is a positive constant $C(m)$ (depending on $m$) such that
+However we see that for $m\ge 10$ we can bound $G_n(x,x)$ uniformly from below. \begin{lemma} For $m\ge 10$ there is a positive constant $C_3(m)$ which converges to $1$ as $m\to\infty$ such that